 Cost Sharing and PI Effort

 The PI must demonstrate effort on any research award.
 Effort is usually recorded as direct salary budgeted and charged to the award.
 There are some circumstances when The PI cannot charge salary on an award (e.g. some awards prohibit direct salary charges).
 Per University policy, the PI must demonstrate effort on any award even when no salary is taken.
-In order to demonstrate this, a cost sharing account is created to capture nominal effort (usually 0.5 months per project year).
+In order to demonstrate this, a cost sharing account is created to capture nominal effort (usually 0.5 months per academic year).
 While this effort would not be included in the proposal budget, it must be included in the PI's report of current and pending support.
-Committments of more than 0.5 months will need Division/Departmental approval.
+Nominal effort commitments of 0.5 months are considered automatically approved, however commitments of more than 0.5 months will need explicit Division/Department approval.

 4. URA Approval

 When all of the necessary proposal elements are completed, the Financial Administrator will review the materials to ensure that they are appropriately assembled and will seek confirmation from the PI that it is ready for submission to URA for review.
-The items necessary to initiate review are...
+URA provides a list of requirements for what is required for various levels of review.
+The minimum items necessary to initiate any review are...

 - a copy of the award solicitation

 - a draft of the research plan